exoplatform/exo-documentation/docs/Security.rst

 Configuring the HTTP connector
 -------------------------------

-In both eXo Platform Tomcat and JBoss distributions, there is a default HTTP (8080) connector.
+In eXo Platform distribution, there is a default HTTP (8080) connector.

 In any case, you should configure that connector so that eXo Platform is aware of the proxy in front of it.

--  **In Tomcat**

 Set the following property in ``$PLATFORM_TOMCAT_HOME/gatein/conf/exo.properties`` file: